Carl Dickinson: Later career

-Management career
+Coaching career

 On 17 March 2021, it was reported that Dickinson had "agreed in principle" to sign a three-year contract to join North West Counties Premier Division club Hanley Town as player-manager.
 He signed former Port Vale teammate Louis Dodds.
 Hanley were transferred to the Midland League Premier Division for the 2021–22 season and would win the league title to secure a place in Northern Premier League Division One West.
 He also began coaching the under-12s at Stoke City's Academy in February 2022.
 On 13 October 2022, Dickinson and assistant manager Dave Kevan left Hanley Town by mutual consent due to "increased business costs".
-He stated that "I’ve had to make the choice which had to suit not only me and my family but also make sure helped the club as well".
+He stated that "I've had to make the choice which had to suit not only me and my family but also make sure helped the club as well".
+He was reported to have left the club in March 2025, though head coach Anthony Limbrick refused to confirm or deny the reports.

+Dickinson joined National League club Hartlepool United as Darren Sarll's assistant in May 2024.
+After Sarll left Hartlepool, Dickinson took on a new role as strength and conditioning coach.
+Dickinson left the club in May 2025.

 Style of play

-Dickinson is a vocal player noted for his commitment, hard work and dedication.
+Dickinson was a vocal player who was noted for his commitment, hard work, and dedication.

 Personal life

-His son, Zac (born August 2010), was playing in the Stoke City Academy in 2022.
+His son, Zac (born August 2010), played in the Stoke City Academy in 2022.
+Dickinson worked as a personal trainer after his playing career finished.